 The capital of Ireland, Dublin is one of the most scenic and historic cities in the world.
-It is home of one of the world’s biggest names in beer, one of the most beautiful and memorable cathedrals known and many other options.
 If you are about to visit Dublin, here are ten things that you absolutely can’t miss.

 1) Dublin Castle

 Dublin has always held significant economic, cultural and military value to the country.
 With a history as long as Dublin’s, that certainly means there was a castle.
 The Dublin Castle was built as the centre of British rule in Ireland.
 In addition to the grandeur of the architecture, the castle is home to multiple museums.